ameliariley04/TestRepository/README.md

 # TestRepository
-This is a test for CSE 310 to ensure GITHUB works
+This is a test for CSE 310 to ensure GITHUB works.
+I have a really good feeling about this working out.